LiviuCP/goToScriptsPython/README.md

 3) Sometimes when having the Finder re-opened the window is in an inactive state and the user cannot move between directories by using the arrow keys.
 To correct this initiate a new re-opening in the current directory by entering '.' and pressing ENTER.
 Also it is possible to use the :s option for disabling terminal syncronisation if you don't necessarily want to see the directory content in Finder.

-4) On some Linux systems sometimes the persistent command history section vanishes from the command history menu after executing a command.
-Unfortunately I haven't managed to find the root cause of this bug and I suspect it might be related to the Python library version used on that system (it occurred on OpenSUSE 15.1 so far).
-If this happens please exit and re-enter the app.
-It also happens that when executing a new command the history "magically" recovers.

 If any other bugs are discovered please feel free to report them on my Github page: https://github.com/LiviuCP.

 5. FUNCTIONALITY